Hello! Thanks so much for visiting my website.

 Words to live by.

 I teach students about Canada’s colonial past and present, and research the colonial assumptions that pervade post-secondary and open education.
-This work is ongoing, and helps me grow my own understanding of my settler privilege, Algonquin heritage, and the culture of the nation whose lands I occupy.
+This work is ongoing, and helps me grow my own understanding of my settler privilege, mixed European and Algonquin heritage, and the culture of the nation whose lands I occupy.

 I started out in instructional design, working in post-secondary, health care, and corporate contexts.
 I eventually made my way to Cambrian College, and spent several years working in the Teaching and Learning Innovation Hub as an Instructional Developer.
 This role allowed me to develop and facilitate a variety of post-secondary courses, while also supporting faculty with their own online course design and explorations of the pedagogical affordances of technology-enabled learning.